unow0517/42_CPP_03/README.md

 };
 ```

 `public ClapTrap` on first line indicates that ScavTrap is inheriting from the class ClapTrap using public inheritance.
-Public inheritance means that the public and protected members of the base class (ClapTrap) will remain public and protected, respectively, in the derived class (ScavTrap).
+Public inheritance means that **the public and protected members of the base class (ClapTrap) will remain public and protected**, respectively, in the derived class (ScavTrap).

 ```c++
 class Base {